 Three generations of the Alvis family have been farming and making traditional cheddar cheese at Lye Cross Farm in Bristol.
-Environmental responsibility has always been a primary aim for the Alvis Family who process 45 million litres of milk a year at the farm.
+Environmental responsibility has always been a primary aim for the Alvis family who process 45 million litres of milk a year at the farm.
 The cheese plant takes milk from 27 local farm suppliers and three of their own farms.

 Key facts and predictions - amended to September 2018 rates

 - £137,500 - cost exc.
-VAT
+VAT.

-• 172kW installed by Mypower
+- 172kW - installed by Mypower.

-• 170,000 units of energy produced with 95% of the energy used on site
+- 170,000 - units of energy produced with 95% of the energy used on site.

-- £1,275,000 is the total projected income and savings over 25 years after indexation
+- £1,275,000 - the total projected income and savings over 25 years after indexation.

-In its first full year of operation from June 4th 2014 the system produced 186,509kWh of electricity compared to the PV Sol predicted figure of 168,433 used in Mypower's forecasts.
-This increase of 18,076kWh - 10.73% more than projected is worth an extra £3,726 profit in just the first year.
+In its first full year of operation, from June 4th 2014, the system produced 186,509kWh of electricity compared to the PV Sol predicted figure of 168,433 used in Mypower's forecasts.
+This increase of 18,076kWh - 10.73% more than projected - is worth an extra £3,726 profit in just the first year.

-This clearly evidences Mypower's approach of sensible and robust budgeting and forecasting to clients rather than optimistic claims to try and win business.
-It further highlights the real benefits of using the high quality and high yielding REC panels.
+This clearly evidences Mypower's approach of sensible and robust budgeting and forecasting to clients rather than overly optimistic claims to try and win business.
+It further highlights the real benefits of using high quality and high yielding REC panels.

-Peter Alvis commented, "We are very pleased with the PV installation, not only is it perfectly matched to our refrigeration requirement, producing more electricity when we need the most refrigeration, it is also performing above expectation.
-The installation itself was hassle free and didn't impact on the day to day operations here at Lye Cross Farm, overall a very worthwhile project".
+Peter Alvis commented: "We are very pleased with the PV installation.
+Not only is it perfectly matched to our refrigeration requirement, producing more electricity when we need the most refrigeration, it is also performing above expectation.
+The installation itself was hassle-free and didn't impact on the day-to-day operations here at Lye Cross Farm.
+Overall, a very worthwhile project".

-"We were confident in the panels Mypower were using and the ability of Mypower to deliver, and they have proved it.
-From initial discussions to installation its taken just 4 months".
+"We were confident in the panels Mypower were using and the ability of Mypower to deliver, and they have proved us right.